binhgo/foosee/README.md

 # foosee
-fast &amp; lightweight websocket library using epoll, kqueue
+fast &amp; lightweight websocket library using linux-epoll or bsd-kqueue